-From winter to summer Pallet shelters can weather the conditions
+Pallet shelters can weather the elements

-November 5, 2021As Pallet builds transitional housing villages across the country, it's crucial our shelters can weather many climates.
+March 1, 2023As Pallet builds transitional housing villages across the country, it's crucial our shelters can weather many climates.

-For cold-weather testing, Zane and members of the engineering team took the shelters to a food storage facility with a massive cold chamber held at -16°F. The consistent cold temperature was an essential component for testing.
-The team used an infrared thermometer to check the temperature of various surfaces, and they utilized thermocouples attached to a laptop to record internal and external temperatures throughout the duration of the test.
+For cold-weather testing, members of the engineering team brought the shelters to a food storage facility.
+It had a massive cold chamber that maintained a consistent temperature of -16°F. A consistent temperature is an essential component for proper testing.
+The team used an infrared thermometer to check the temperature of various surfaces and used thermocouples (sensors that measure temperature) attached to a laptop to record internal and external temperatures throughout the duration of the test.

-This test allowed the team to identify the exact locations where even the smallest gap could allow warm interior air to escape the shelter.
+After gathering the cold chamber test findings, the team performed a reverse test with smoke.
+This test enabled them to identify the exact locations where even the smallest gap could allow warm interior air to escape the shelter.

 Recent Blog Posts